auchenberg/kenneth.io/source/_posts/2019-08-19-joining-stripe.md

 Having been an entrepreneur myself with [ColdFront](https://coldfront.co/), and been a part of several startups scaling from basement to offices around the world, I know how challenging is to build a business for a global connected world.

-That's why I'm beyond excited to be joining the mission of building global economic infrastructure for the internet, at a company that's always been pushing the boundaries of what's possible.
+That's why I'm beyond excited to be joining the mission of building global economic infrastructure for the internet, surrounded by some truely amazingly talented people, at a company that's always been pushing the boundaries of what's possible.

 ## Opportunity to rethink the boundaries of business and to provide new abstractions for developers